MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-view-dashboard.md

     If you're the dashboard owner, in the Power BI service you can [create a view of the dashboard specifically for phones](../../service-create-dashboard-mobile-phone-view.md) in portrait mode.

-1. While on the dashboard, you can tap the vertical ellipsis (...) next to the name to invite a colleague, refresh, or get information about the dashboard:
+1. While on the dashboard, you can tap the vertical **More options** (...) next to the name to invite a colleague, refresh, or get information about the dashboard:

    ![Ellipsis menu](././media/mobile-apps-view-dashboard/pbi_andr_dashellipsis.png)
 2. Swipe up and down to see all the [tiles in the dashboard](mobile-tiles-in-the-mobile-apps.md).